rngus2344/EECS662_Programming_Languages/README.md

 typeofM [] ([Operator] (Num [Number])||(Boolean [Boolean]) (Num [Number])||(Boolean [Boolean]))

-# In Project 4, by using Plus, Minus, Mult, or Div for the [Operator], and PlusX, MinusX, MultX, or DivX for the [OperatorX], you can do following (leave the empty square brackets as it is.
-It is necessary):
+# In Project 4, by using Plus, Minus, Mult, or Div for the [Operator], and PlusX, MinusX, MultX, or DivX for the [OperatorX], you can do following (leave the empty square brackets as it is.):
 evalDyn [] (Num [Number])

 evalDyn [] (Id "[Character]")